Biden to keep Powell as Fed chair, Brainard gets vice chair

 Powell, a 68-year-old lawyer by training, was nominated for the Fed’s Board of Governors in 2011 by President Barack Obama after having built a lucrative career in private equity and having served in a number of federal government roles.

 Unlike his three immediate predecessors, Powell lacks a Ph.D. in economics.
-Yet he has earned generally high marks for managing perhaps the most important financial position in the world, especially his response to the coronavirus-induced recession.
-The downturn quickly wiped out 22 million jobs in the spring of 2020 and sent panic through financial markets.
+Yet he has earned generally high marks for managing perhaps the most important financial position in the world, especially in his response to the coronavirus-induced recession.

 The subsequent spike in inflation has forced the Powell Fed to dial back its economic stimulus sooner than it had envisioned.
 At its latest meeting in early November, the central bank said it would start reducing its monthly bond purchases and likely end them by mid-2022.
 Those purchases have been intended to keep longer-term borrowing costs low to spur borrowing and spending.

-A swift pullback in bond purchases would allow the Fed to raise rates much earlier than its policymakers had expected last spring, when rate hikes were projected to begin in late 2023.
-In September, Fed officials moved up their projection to late 2022.
+Powell has avoided much of the blame, at least on Capitol Hill, for the jump in inflation to a three-decade high, even though one of the Fed’s mandates is to maintain stable prices through its control of interest rates.
+Republicans in Congress have instead pointed to President Joe Biden’s economic policies as the main culprit.

-Powell has also avoided much of the blame, at least on Capitol Hill, for the jump in inflation to a three-decade high, even though one of the Fed’s mandates is to maintain stable prices through its control of interest rates.
-Republicans in Congress have instead pointed to President Joe Biden’s economic policies as the main culprit, and some have already endorsed Powell’s reappointment.
+For months, Powell characterized inflation as “transitory” and said it mainly reflected unusual supply-chain bottlenecks stemming from the pandemic and from a surge in demand for goods such as autos, furniture, electronics, and appliances.

-In recent weeks, however, the Powell Fed has come under some criticism from economists for being too slow to recognize the persistence of high inflation and the need to act soon to raise rates.
+More recently, the Fed chair conceded that higher prices have persisted longer than he had expected and have broadened to such categories as rents and medical care that aren’t directly related to supply shortages.
+At a news conference this month, Powell acknowledged that high inflation could last into late summer 2022.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.